 Pete and Tracy, friends from Ventura, Ca, of the s/v Foxen, flew into La Paz.
 They were heading to

-and walked over to Rancho Viejo..for dinner.
-Seems we aren't the first to discover this great place to eat.
+hotel and walked over to Rancho Viejo..for dinner.
+Seems we aren't the first to discover this great

+place to eat.
 Unfortunately, I had left my camera in their hotel room so we have no pics to share.
-But be assured that
+But

-we had a wonderful visit.
-Pete and Tracy were very helpful in giving us tips during our final days in
+be assured that we had a wonderful visit.
+Pete and Tracy were very helpful in giving us tips during our

-Ventura.
+final days in Ventura.
 They both have extensive cruising experience and gave practical ideas.
-They also acted as our
+They also

-support team while we were coasting down the outside of the Baja.
-They would send weather reports
+acted as our support team while we were coasting down the outside of the Baja.
+They would send

-and suggestions via the SSB radio as well as chat with us when we checked in to the morning and
+weather reports and suggestions via the SSB radio as well as chat with us when we checked in to the

-the Sea.
+in the Sea.
 There are 2 reasons for this.
-First, it's generally hot (well over 100 degrees) and a good amount
+First, it's generally hot (well over 100 degrees) and a good

-of time is spent swimming during the day.
-This suit will prevent the skin from burning and is more
+amount of time is spent swimming during the day.
+This suit will prevent the skin from burning and is

-comfortable than living in "sun screened skin".
-The second reason is that we would be less likely to be
+more comfortable than living in "sun screened skin".
+The second reason is that we would be less likely

-stung by jellyfish and strings of pearls if we're covered up.
-Each of us already had these suits but John's
+to be stung by jellyfish and strings of pearls if we're covered up.
+Each of us already had these suits but

-was getting old so a replacement was in order.
+John's was getting old so a replacement was in order.
 We went to Katty's to have one custom made.
-It took 3
+It

 2 hoods cost U.S. $45.00..a real bargain!(considering I paid $75.00 for mine in the states a couple of